DOI-ONRR/blog-nrrd/src/pages/breaking-down-silos-by-cross-training/index.md

 >"It forces you to be accountable" Lindsay Goldstein

-They have a structured [meeting schedule](https://github.com/ONRR/nrrd/wiki/Joining-the-Natural-Resources-Revenue-Data-project-team) with daily standups and organize their work in two week sprints, and for larger goals have roadmapping every 6 weeks.
+They have a structured [meeting schedule](https://github.com/ONRR/nrrd/wiki/Joining-the-Natural-Resources-Revenue-Data-project-team) with daily standups and organize their work in two week sprints, and for larger goals have roadmapping every six weeks.
 They have documented [basics for making distributed work work](https://github.com/ONRR/nrrd/wiki/Basics-for-making-distributed-work-work) that everyone should read because it is relevant to our current remote working.

 >"Default to video for most meetings (especially daily standups, collaboration, and coworking).
 Things move faster because you can rely on nonverbal feedback and cues to keep the conversation moving.
 They also help build team empathy and avoid alienation."
 Corey Mahoney